NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Advanced_Search.md

 ## Using the Advanced Search

-When opening the advanced search page (via the Repository view), the search field will be automatically populated with facets filters already applied (if any).
+When opening the Advanced Search Page (via the Repository View), the search field will be automatically populated with facets filters already applied (if any).

 This default query can be removed by pressing "Reset".